karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

   }
 ```

-The template engine will remove the "Dockerfile" file if the symbol "Docker" equals to false.
+The template engine will remove the "Dockerfile" file, if the symbol "Docker" equals to false.

 **Example 2:**